cmu-sei/redemption/doc/test.md

 ##### Technical Details

 One of our measures of satisfactory alert redemption is done by randomly selecting alerts to manually adjudicate (using web-based random number generators and the number of alerts in the output), manually adjudicating and analyzing if automated repair should be done, then inspecting if our tool automatically and correctly repairs them.
-Scripts like `data/test/adjudicated_alerts_info_and_repair.py` and `data/test/test_satisfaction_status_tables.sh` help automate the process of running tests on the adjudicated alerts and then gathering overall statistics on satisfactorily handling the adjudicated alerts into tables.
+Scripts like `data/test/adjudicated_alerts_info_and_repair.py`, `data/test/test_satisfaction_status_tables.py`, and `data/test/loop_test_oss.sh`. help automate the process of running tests on the adjudicated alerts and then gathering overall statistics on satisfactorily handling the adjudicated alerts into tables.
+(See [scripts_supporting_sample_testing.md](scripts_supporting_sample_testing.md) for more information about those scripts.)
 The latter table-creating script specifies particular datasets, coding rules, and static analysis tools but those lists can be easily extended or substituted.
 You can use the scripts to measure satisfactory alert redemption on your own codebases, tools, and code flaw taxonomy items of interest.
 Results can be used to target efforts to integrate particular code repairs, e.g., if those would eliminate many alerts and/or alerts with code flaws of particular interest.

 <a name="integration-experiments"></a>
 ### Integration Experiments